-Why read this? : Writing about marketing helps you organise your thinking, and share your knowledge and ideas.
-We show how writing about marketing gives you a fresh perspective on how to to it.
-Learn what that means for key marketing areas like customer insight, brand building and activation.
-Read this to learn how writing about marketing makes you a better marketer.
+Why read this? : We share how writing about marketing has helped us organise our thinking, and share knowledge and ideas.
+Learn how that’s given us a fresh perspective on areas like customer insight, brand building and activation.
+Read this to learn how writing about marketing helps you be a better marketer.

 Marketing can be really noisy, right?